T20X/notes/low latency/lock-free.md

 - there is no other side effect X to M such that A happens before X and X happens before B.

 The value of a non-atomic scalar object or bit-field M, as determined by evaluation B, shall be the value stored by the visible side effect A.
-[Note 12: If there is ambiguity about which side effect to a non-atomic object or bit-field is visible, then the behavior is either unspecified or undefined. — end note]
+[Note 12: If there is ambiguity about which side effect to a non-atomic object or bit-field is visible, then the behavior is either unspecified or undefined. — end note]o

+The value of an atomic object M, as determined by evaluation B, shall be the value stored by some side effect A that modifies M, where B does not happen before A.
+[Note 14: The set of such side effects is also restricted by the rest of the rules described here, and in particular, by the coherence requirements below. — end note]

 ## "strongly happens before"